The Wound I Can Author: A Meditation on Cutting as Refuge from Dissociation

 They offer broken flowers and half-formed riddles, hoping someone will understand.

-If someone had been able to follow Ophelia—down the riverbank, into the ache—perhaps she could have lived.
+If someone had been able to follow Ophelia—down the riverbank—perhaps she could have lived.
 Perhaps she, too, could have returned.

 This is what the cutter does, too.

-She speaks in wound, in blood, in gesture—when language no longer works.
-This raw expression of pain terrifies those around her; it exposes a degree of isolation most people would rather not imagine.
+They speak in wound, in blood, in gesture—when language no longer works.
+This raw expression of pain terrifies those around them; it exposes a degree of isolation most people would rather not imagine.
 Like Ophelia handing out herbs and naming their meanings, the cutter offers a lexicon no one was ever taught to read.
-The line on the arm is not simply pain—it is a broken symbol.
+The line on the body is not simply pain—it is a broken symbol (McDougall, 1989; Anzieu, 1989).
 It says:

 I am here.